accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. For each file offered for download in an office format, check that an alternative version is presented as accessible.
 1. If the alternative is offered in an office format (pdf, odt, doc, docx, EPUB/DAISY):
 	- download the file containing the proposed alternative;
-	- if this file is in PDF format, check that it complies with the [framework for evaluating the accessibility of documents in PDF format (RAPDF 1)](../rapdf1/index.html).
+	- if this file is in PDF format, check that it complies with the [PDF accessibility assessment framework (RAPDF 1)](../rapdf1/index.html).
 	- if the file is in another format, check that it complies with the criteria of [section 10 <span lang="en">Non-web documents</span>](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=52) of European standard EN 301 549 v3.2.1.
 1. If the alternative is proposed in the application, check that the content complies with this framework.
 1. Otherwise, for documents in office format (pdf, odt, doc, docx, EPUB/DAISY):
 	- upload the file;
-	- if the file is in PDF format, check that it complies with the [framework for evaluating the accessibility of documents in PDF format (RAPDF 1)](../rapdf1/index.html).
+	- if the file is in PDF format, check that it complies with the [PDF accessibility assessment framework (RAPDF 1)](../rapdf1/index.html).
 	- if the file is in another format, check that it complies with the criteria of [section 10 <span lang="en">Non-web documents</span>](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=52) of European standard EN 301 549 v3.2.1.
 1. If this is the case, the criterion is validated.